 The participants will have an interaction with an inconspicuous, unusual, and urban “other”.
 They will fill in travel journals while listening to a podcast.
 The narrative is combining personal testimony and theoretical observations.
 Each next participant follows in the footsteps of the previous one – leaving a continuous line on the fabric of the city.

 It was such a great experience, creating a performance about the city, with its residents as main characters.

-A translation of an article from the Cultura Yeaterinburga media portal.
-It’s a great guidance material to get a better understanding of this tricky theatre/anthropology project
+Below you will find a translation of an article from the Cultura Yeaterinburga media portal.
+It’s a great guidance material to get a better understanding of this tricky theatre/anthropology project.

 Text: Daria Sannikova

 Photos: Tatiana Doukscha

 Don’t miss the green door in the grey city.

 Last Friday, September 17, the Science&Theatre laboratory presented “Continuous Mapping” – a project within the framework of the 6th Ural Biennale of Contemporary Art.